 Tiger Fishing on the Zambezi River

-Africa’s fourth longest river cuts through six countries, sustaining both a wealth of people and a wealth of wildlife with its bountiful waters.
-Beyond the unforgettable safari experiences that may enjoyed along its fertile banks, or the adrenalin rush of navigating its feisty waters, another adventure captures the imagination of avid sportsmen from all across the globe – angling for the mighty tiger fish.
+Africa’s fourth-longest river cuts through six countries, sustaining both a wealth of people and a wealth of wildlife with its bountiful waters.
+Beyond the unforgettable safari experiences that may be enjoyed along its fertile banks, or the adrenalin rush of navigating its feisty waters, another adventure captures the imagination of avid sportsmen from all across the globe – angling for the mighty tiger fish.

 Need Advice?